-Variable Rate Demand Bonds (VRDBs) is a type of financing option.
-VRDB a floating rate bond with an option to sell back to the issuer periodically.
+Variable Rate Demand Bonds (VRDBs) are a type of financing option.
+VRDB is a floating rate bond with an option to sell back to the issuer periodically.
 Such a financing instrument gives an opportunity to the investor and the borrower to access short-term interest rates.

 VRDB – What It Is?